GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-If you think your users are idiots, only idiots will use it.
+Never memorize something that you can look up.

-~ Linus Torvalds
+~ Albert Einstein
 <pre>

 </pre>